sajangupta1234/Python-Project-on-California-Housing-Data-Analysis/README.md

 2. Data Cleaning is done
 3. Visualisation is done using the Matplotlib library and according Data Analysis is done.

-I have uploaded the dataset file (file name is housing.xlsx) and Python codes file (file name is project_python_advanced.ipynb)with analysis.
+Raw data can be seen in the dataset file (file name is housing.xlsx).
+Analysis can be seen in the Python codes file (file name is project_python_advanced.ipynb).